-Kyle Rittenhouse, charged with killing two in Kenosha, was fixated on supporting police
+Kyle Rittenhouse, charged after allegedly killing two in Kenosha, was fixated on supporting police

 As of late Wednesday night, the 17-year-old suspect was being held without bond in Lake County, Ill.
 Although self-declared militia members and armed counterprotesters have descended this week in Kenosha, authorities have not said whether Rittenhouse is a member of any of those groups.

-Before the deadly shooting, Rittenhouse lived with his mother Wendy, a single mom and nurse’s assistant, in a quiet apartment complex beside a park in Antioch, lll., a bedroom community that sits just south of the Wisconsin border.
+Before the deadly shooting, Rittenhouse lived with his mother, Wendy Rittenhouse, a single mom and nurse’s assistant, in a quiet apartment complex beside a park in Antioch, a bedroom community that sits just south of the Wisconsin border.

 According to court records reviewed by the Chicago Tribune, Wendy Rittenhouse sought an order of protection from police in January 2017, claiming that a classmate of her son’s had been threatening him and calling him “dumb” and “stupid.”
-The Post was unable to immediately reach her for comment.
+The Washington Post was unable to immediately reach her for comment.

 Jim McKay, the superintendent for the school district that includes Antioch, said in a statement to The Post that Rittenhouse attended Lakes Community High School for a semester in the 2017-18 school year and did not re-enroll in either local high school afterward.
 Two unnamed neighbors told the Chicago Sun-Times that he had dropped out of Lakes.